Your treatment depends on where your cancer is, how big it is, whether it has spread anywhere else in your body and your general health.

 Chemotherapy uses anti cancer drugs to destroy cancer cells.
 See why and how you might have it for laryngeal cancer.

-Biological therapies are drugs that change the way cells work and help the body control the growth of cancer.
+Targeted cancer drugs change the way cells work and help the body control the growth of cancer.
 Read about how they work, the drugs used and the side effects.

 After treatment, you have regular check ups to look for signs of the cancer coming back or spreading.
 This is called follow up.